KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/frozen-water-sans-water-is-unfreezable-unmeltable-etc)

 **Finding:**
 Frozen water can be isolated from regular water by changing the water level or position after freezing the water.
 The patch of ice will be stationary, and you may stand on it or place constructs on it, just like the regular behaviour.
-It will also expire at the expected time for regular frozen water.
+It will also expire at the expected time for regular Frozen water.
 This is similar behaviour to Electro-Charged patches of water, which will also remain in place regardless of the water movement, and will behave as expected.

 This ticket uses an area in Mona's GAA quest domain.
-Do note that the water level does continuously change between the 3 possible ending states, so you can Freeze or Electro-Charge water inbetween the "3 levels," but for ease of TC most of the tests were done at the top or middle level.
+Do note that the water level does continuously change between the 3 possible ending states, so you can Freeze or Electro-Charged water inbetween the "3 levels," but for ease of TC most of the tests were done at the top or middle level.

 Note that there are visual bugs where the part of or the entire ice graphic may disappear prematurely.
-It is unknown whether this is because of the graphics settings I used, the mechanics of the water level changer, or an issue with frozen water without regular water.
+It is unknown whether this is because of the graphics settings I used, the mechanics of the water level changer, or an issue with Frozen water without regular water.
 This is entirely visual and the invisible ice functions the exact same.

-However, frozen water is inert and will not be affected by Elemental applications or abilities.
-This is in contrast to regular frozen water, which has numerous interactions with Elemental applications.
+However, Frozen water is inert and will not be affected by Elemental applications or abilities.
+This is in contrast to regular Frozen water, which has numerous interactions with Elemental applications.

-* Pyro: will not melt the ice.
+* Pyro: will not Melt the ice.
 * Cryo: will not extend the duration of Freeze.
 * Electro: will not produce a Superconduct effect.
-* Anemo: no Swirl, but regular frozen water with water will not Swirl either.
+* Anemo: no Swirl, but regular Frozen water with water will not Swirl either.
 * Absorption: cannot absorb Cryo.
-* Geo: no Crystallize, but regular frozen water with water will not Crystallize either.
+* Geo: no Crystallize, but regular Frozen water with water will not Crystallize either.
 * Hydro: will not extend the duration of Freeze.
-No effect on regular frozen water with water either, this is just to prove that there is no interaction with a hypothetical Cryo aura on the frozen water.
+No effect on regular Frozen water with water either, this is just to prove that there is no interaction with a hypothetical Cryo aura on the Frozen water.

-One theory I had was that the water itself holds the Cryo aura, rather than the physical manifestation of the frozen water.
-However, an Elemental application to the corresponding displaced water does not behave as if there is any cryo aura (no SC on Electro application), which does not support this conclusion.
+One theory I had was that the water itself holds the Cryo aura, rather than the Physical manifestation of the Frozen water.
+However, an Elemental application to the corresponding displaced water does not behave as if there is any Cryo aura (no SC on Electro application), which does not support this conclusion.

 **Evidence:**
 * Stationary: just look at any of the other ones omegalul